Dotta4You/Dotta4You/README.md

 ## 💻 About Me
-*Developer, designer, and system administrator based in Germany.*
+*Developer, and system administrator based in Germany.
+Father of L5ON*

 ## 🌊 Technologies & Tools
 ### 🌐 Web Development